 When you’re a highly empathetic person, you care deeply about lots of things — from racism and xenophobia to whether people will think you’re a bitch for not sending out holiday cards.
 You get frustrated when people don’t care as much about something as you do and worry that something might be wrong with you because care so much.

 You feel helpless to solve unfixable problems because you want to fix them all.
-You get easily overwhelmed by the drama of the world and even the minutiae of your day.
+You get easily overwhelmed by the heartbreak of the world and even the minutiae of your day.
 You throw yourself into every cause you care about, and then tire and retreat from them all because no one can do everything for everyone.

 When you’re a highly empathetic person, you don’t just feel compassion and sympathy and joy for others; you feel these feelings as if they were your own.
 Empathy, by definition, extends beyond compassion, and means that you vicariously experience the thoughts and feelings of others.
 You believe that it’s our primary calling to take care of each other because we’re all in this together.